roccons/HW-Blank-Bootstrap-Theme/readme.md

 * Run `gulp` to start watching your files.
 Use the [livereload browser extension](http://livereload.com/extensions/) to have your browser automatically refreshed.

 ###To customize Bootstrap
-* To use the bootstrap variables you can edit the original _variables.scss or use any of them directly in your css/bootstrap.scss file, just before the `@import`.
+* To use the bootstrap variables you can edit the original /assets/stylesheets/bootstrap/_variables.scss or use any of them directly in your css/bootstrap.scss file, just before the `@import`.
 This way you can keep your variables if you update your bootstrap version.
 * To optimize your final Bootstrap css, comment in _bootstrap.css all the components you're not using.